mihau/messagecloner/README.md

 Simple utility to copy messages from one message broker to another.

 The tool was created to allow creating copies of messages published to one broker and send them to another one (supported by kombu).
+It binds to specified exchanges on the source broker and publishes the messages to corresponding queues on the target broker.

 ## usage